TestCentric/TestCentric.Home/TestCentricEngine.md

 # Creating a Test Engine for TestCentric

-This document describes the origin of the NUnit TestEngine and it's current features and development as compared to the needs of the TestCentric GUI.
+This document describes the origin of the NUnit TestEngine and its current features and development as compared to the needs of the TestCentric GUI.
 It lays out the options available in developing a new engine or modifying the NUnit engine to meet those needs and lays out a direction for future development. ~~Charlie Poole

 ## Background